Distillation: Classical antiquity

-Greek and Roman terminology
+"Distillare"

 According to British chemist T. Fairley, neither the Greeks nor the Romans had any term for the modern concept of distillation.
 Words like "distill" would have referred to something else, in most cases, a part of some process unrelated to what is now known as distillation.
-In the words of Fairley and German chemical engineer Norbert Kockmann, respectively:
+According to Fairley:

 The Latin "distillo," from de-stillo, from stilla, a drop, referred to the dropping of a liquid by human or artificial means, and was applied to any process where a liquid was separated in drops.
 To distil in the modern sense could only be expressed in a roundabout manner.

+In the words of German chemical engineer Norbert Kockmann:

 Distillation had a broader meaning in ancient and medieval times because nearly all purification and separation operations were subsumed under the term distillation, such as filtration, crystallization, extraction, sublimation, or mechanical pressing of oil.

-According to Dutch chemical historian Robert J. Forbes, the word distillare (to drip off) when used by the Romans, e.g. Seneca and Pliny the Elder, was "never used in our sense".
+According to Dutch chemical historian Robert J. Forbes, the word "distillare" (to drip off) when used by the Romans, e.g. Seneca and Pliny the Elder, was "never used in our sense".

 Aristotle

 Aristotle knew that water condensing from evaporating seawater is fresh:

-I have proved by experiment that salt water evaporated forms fresh, and the vapour does not, when it condenses, condense into sea water again.
+Salt water when it turns into vapour becomes sweet, and the vapour does not form salt water when it condenses again.
+This I know by experiment.

 Letting seawater evaporate and condense into freshwater cannot be called "distillation" for distillation involves boiling, but the experiment may have been an important step towards distillation.

 Alexandrian chemists

-Distillation equipment used by the 3rd century alchemist Zosimos of Panopolis, from the Byzantine Greek manuscript Parisinus graces.
+Distillation equipment used by the 3rd-century alchemist Zosimos of Panopolis (as imagined by the anonymous illustrator of the 15th-century Byzantine Greek manuscript Codex Parisinus graecus 2327).

 Early evidence of distillation has been found related to alchemists working in Alexandria in Roman Egypt in the 1st century CE.

 Distilled water has been in use since at least c.
 200 CE, when Alexander of Aphrodisias described the process.
 Work on distilling other liquids continued in early Byzantine Egypt under Zosimus of Panopolis in the 3rd century.

-Ancient India and China (1–500 CE)
+Classical India and Ancient China

 Distillation was practiced in the ancient Indian subcontinent, which is evident from baked clay retorts and receivers found at Taxila, Shaikhan Dheri, and Charsadda in Pakistan and Rang Mahal in India dating to the early centuries of the Common Era.
-Frank Raymond Allchin says these terracotta distill tubes were "made to imitate bamboo".
-These "Gandhara stills" were only capable of producing very weak liquor, as there was no efficient means of collecting the vapors at low heat.
+Frank Raymond Allchin says these terracotta distillation tubes were "made to imitate bamboo".
+These "Gandhara stills" were only capable of producing a very weak distillate, as there was no efficient means of collecting the vapors at low heat.
 Distillation in China may have begun at the earliest during the Eastern Han dynasty (1st–2nd century CE).